Pluggable Neural Machine Translation Models via Memory-augmented Adapters: Background

 \subsection{Style Customization in NMT}

 Similar to generating images with specific styles \cite{jing2022learning, ruiz2023dreambooth}, style customization in NMT means outputting translations with user-specified styles \cite{Michel:2018:PersonNMT, Syed:2020:Adapting}.
-For example, we want to output translations in Shakespeare style in a Zh-En translation task.
+For example, we want to generate translations in Shakespeare style in a Zh-En translation task.
 A simple example is as follows.

 ``\textbf{En (G)}'' denotes the output of vanilla translation model, and ``\textbf{En (S)}'' denotes the output of style-customized translation model using Shakespeare corpus.
-The underlined expression are typical representatives of Shakespeare style.
+The underlined expressions are typical representations of Shakespeare style.

-The task most closely related to style customization in NMT is author-stylized rewriting~\cite{Syed:2020:Adapting, singh2021drag}, which aims to rewrite a given text in the style of a specific author.
-Syed et al. sum up the user or author style into three levels, namely surface level, lexical level, and syntactic level styles~\cite{Syed:2020:Adapting}.
+The task most closely related to style customization in NMT is author-stylized rewriting~\cite{Syed:2020:Adapting, singh2021drag}, which aims to rewrite a given text in the style of a specific author. ~\citet{Syed:2020:Adapting} sum up the user or author style into three levels, namely surface level, lexical level, and syntactic level styles~\cite{Syed:2020:Adapting}.
 These levels capture subtle differences in punctuation, word usage, and even sentence construction unique to individual authors, thereby making author-stylized rewriting a challenging task.
 Style customization in NMT not only shares the same challenges as author-stylized rewriting, but it must also simultaneously translate the provided text into the target language, presenting its own unique challenges.